Joostdeboer/DnD-App/README.md

   - [ ] Add a toggle for showing region borders
   - [ ] Add a toggle to show rough time zones

+## Bugs
+- [ ] header links don't disappear when clicking out of the menu
+- [ ] sorting icons don't change color when switching directions

 ---

 ## How to use